YuGuangWang/FGT/README.md

 # Decimated Framelet System on Graphs and Fast G-Framelet Transforms

-This repository is the official implementation of [Decimated Framelet System on Graphs and Fast $\mathcal{G}$-Framelet Transforms](https://arxiv.org/abs/2012.06922).
+This repository is the official implementation of [Decimated Framelet System on Graphs and Fast G-Framelet Transforms](https://arxiv.org/abs/2012.06922).

 ![two_level_fgt](two_level_fgt.png)